dotnet/runtime/docs/design/features/OsrDetailsAndDebugging.md

 A Tier0 method may contain many patchpoints.
 In our current implementation the runtime may create one OSR method per patchpoint.
 Each OSR method may comprise most or all of the original method.
-So worst case we can have a lot of OSR codegen, but it is currently thought such cases will be rare.
+So in the worst case we can have a lot of OSR codegen, but it is currently thought such cases will be rare.
 We may need to implement some policy to avoid this.

 ### Execution of Tier0 Code with Patchpoints